x-team/handbook/slack_channels.md

 **#yoga**
 A channel where our very own Yoga Master Paul shares videos of exercises that make anyone feel better and healthier.
 Check it out!

-**#motorcycles**
-The channel dedicated to crotch-rockets, cruisers, and everything in between.
-Also the staging ground for the 2018 X-Team Motorcycle Trip.

 **#cycling**
 The channel for lovers of motor-less 2-wheeled travel.
 There are plenty of avid cyclists in X-Team, and this is the place to meet them.